spicetify/marketplace/README.md

 * Or if the active tab is "Installed", `loadPage` calls `getLocalStorageDataFromKey(LOCALSTORAGE_KEYS.installedSnippets)` to get the extensions from the localstorage and generate the cards from there.
 * Or if the active tab is "Snippets", `loadPage` calls `fetchCssSnippets()` and generates cards from the most recent `snippets.json` on GitHub.

-## Styling + Build Process
+## Development + Build Process
-- The stylesheet is built using Sass (scss) with the [Parcel](https://parceljs.org/) bundler
-- The main stylesheet is style/style.scss, which builds all the components, and compiles into style.css
+- This project uses [yarn](https://yarnpkg.com), not [npm](https://www.npmjs.com)
+- Run `yarn` to install the packages etc.
+- The app entry point is located in `/src/app.tsx`
+- The SCSS stylesheets are all imported in `app.tsx`
+- Build the app once with `yarn build`.
+This needs to be done before the `watch` command works.
-- For development, you can run `npm run watch` to live update the files as you save them
+- For development, you can run `yarn watch` to live update the files as you save them.
+This works well when paired with `spicetify watch -a`, to live reload spotify as the files are saved.
-- For building, you can run `npm run build` to just build the style.css file once
+- Refer to the [Spicetify Creator](https://github.com/spicetify/spicetify-creator) [docs](https://spicetify.app/docs/development/spicetify-creator) for more information